mediassumani/SECP/README.md

-# SECP (Replace SECP with your app or wesite name)
+# app or wesite name

 ## Table of Contents
   * [App Design](#app-design)